Information regarding CT Tuition Waiver:

 Eligibility for CT Tuition Waiver

-Currently Veterans who have been honorably discharged could potentially be eligible for a tuition waiver which will cover the cost of tuition.
+Currently Veterans who have been honorably discharged could potentially be eligible for a tuition waiver that will cover the cost of tuition.
 In order to qualify you must first have served during one of the predefined time frames.

 |World War II||December 7, 1941 to December 31, 1946|